KMEX-DT

-KMEX-DT (channel 34) is a television station in Los Angeles, California, United States, serving as the western flagship station of the Spanish-language Univision network.
-It is owned and operated by TelevisaUnivision alongside Ontario, California–licensed UniMás station KFTR-DT (channel 46).
-Both stations share studios on Center Drive (overlooking I-405) in Westchester, while KMEX-DT's transmitter is located atop Mount Wilson.
+KMEX-DT (channel 34) is a television station in Los Angeles, California, United States.
+It is the West Coast flagship station of the Spanish-language network Univision, owned and operated by TelevisaUnivision.
+Under common ownership with Ontario, California–licensed UniMás station KFTR-DT (channel 46), the two stations share studios on Center Drive (overlooking I-405) in Westchester; KMEX-DT's transmitter is located atop Mount Wilson.